AdamG39/Intergalactic-Invasion/README.md

 # Intergalactic-Invasion

 Simple 2D Space Invaders like game created using the Unity game engine.
-This game was created as part of a college exam and so it made in a limited time frame.
-The games difficulty (especially when fighting the boss) is quite unforgiving but I wasn't able to fix this issue in the time frame.
-There are a number of improvements to be made on this project however for the time being this project is finished and likely to never be revisited.
+This was created as part of a college exam, so it was made in a limited time frame.
+The games difficulty (especially when fighting the boss) is relatively unforgiving but I wasn't able to rebalance it in the time frame.
+There are a number of improvements that could be made to this project however for the time being this project is finished and likely to never be revisited.

 ## How to play